A CREDIT UNION IS BORN (1954 – 1955)

 The 1990s started off well when checking accounts, a much requested service, were introduced.
 Prior to 1992 the credit union only offered various forms of savings accounts.
 With the introduction of checking accounts members could more conveniently use their hard-earned money.
 This also made Portland Local 8 Federal Credit Union nearly a one-stop-shop for the average members’ banking needs.

-The first of the advancements under Gayla Dreith came in 2004 when the credit union had the grand opening for its new building.
-Moving from a tiny office inside the hiring hall to brand new building attached to the hall, the credit union finally had the facility it needed to grow and prosper.
+The Credit Union was used to operating in its small office located inside the local 8 union hall, but in 2004 the credit union had the grand opening for its new building.
+Moving from a tiny office to a brand new building attached to the hall, the credit union finally had the facility it needed to grow and prosper.
 The evidence of that came during the same year when the credit union launched its brand new website and online banking system.

 For the next several years the credit union continued its steady growth in both members and total assets.
 By the end of 2009 the credit union had over 2100 members and had reached $30 million in total assets.